Soman: Signs and symptoms

 As soman is closely related to compounds such as sarin, indications for a soman poisoning are relatively similar.
 One of the first observable signs of a soman poisoning is miosis.
 Some, but not all of the later indications are vomiting, extreme muscle pain and peripheral nervous system problems.
 Those symptoms show as soon as 10 minutes after exposure and may last for many days.

 In addition to the direct toxic effects on the nervous system, people exposed to soman may experience long-term effects, most of which are psychological.
 Subjects who were exposed to a small dose of soman suffered severe toxic effects; once treated, the subjects often developed depression, had antisocial thoughts, were withdrawn and subdued, slept restlessly and had bad dreams.
 These symptoms lasted six months after exposure but disappeared without lasting damage.

 Toxicity and efficacy

 The LC50 of soman in air is estimated to be 70 mg min per m3.
-Compared with the LC50 value of a rat, the human lethal concentration is much lower (954.3 mg min/m3 versus 70 mg min/m3).
+Compared with the LC50 value for a rat, the human lethal concentration is much lower (954.3 mg min/m3 versus 70 mg min/m3).
 For compounds such as soman, which may also be used as a weapon, often a fraction of the LC50 dose is where the first effects appear.
 Miosis is one of the first symptoms of soman intoxication and can be seen in doses of less than 1% of the LC50.